lintlab/lintlab/README.md

 - **Small utilities** with predictable pricing and documented output.
 - **Fixes for open-source projects**, clearly labeled as AI-assisted.

 Work is produced with AI assistance (Claude Code, Codex) and reviewed before release.
-Owned and operated by Brandon Murphy.

 Support: lintlab.dev@gmail.com